Who Are the Saja Boys? — The Lion Symbol and Korean Grim Reaper Mythology Behind KPop Demon Hunters (Updated May 2026)

 🦁 First Layer: Saja as Lion

-The first layer is the easiest to see visually: 사자 can mean lion.
+The first layer is the easiest to see visually: μ‚¬μž can mean lion.
 In Korean, this word is pronounced saja.
-When a fictional boy group uses lion-like imagery, powerful stage presence, and a fandom name connected to “Pride,” the lion meaning becomes very important.
+For a fictional boy group, that meaning gives the name a clean idol-branding surface before the darker folklore layer appears.

 ⚠️ Common Mistake